MPCA and environmental justice

 - Environmental Data Access (EDA) : Web-based mapping and text-based search tools featuring a wide range of viewable and downloadable statewide water quality data and air quality data; groundwater data to be added to the site in 2005.

-- Risk Assessment website : Contains information on the human health effects of exposures to hazardous chemicals and other substances, including information on air and groundwater contaminants, risks in homes and schools, fish advisories, and children’s environmental health.
+- Risk assessment (MDH) Contains information on the human health effects of exposures to hazardous chemicals and other substances, including information on air and groundwater contaminants, risks in homes and schools, fish advisories, and children’s environmental health.
 Provides information on ways to prevent and reduce exposures to environmental health hazards.

-- The State Demographic Center within the Minnesota Department of Administration analyzes and distributes data from state, Census Bureau, and other sources.
+Minnesota State Demographic Center within the state Department of Administration analyzes and distributes data from state, Census Bureau, and other sources.

-- EnviroMapper.
-EnviroMapper is a powerful tool used to map various types of environmental information, including air releases, drinking water, toxic releases, hazardous wastes, water discharge permits, and Superfund sites.
+- EnviroMapper for Envirofacts (U.S. EPA) A powerful tool used to map various types of environmental information, including air releases, drinking water, toxic releases, hazardous wastes, water discharge permits, and Superfund sites.
 Users can select a geographic area within EnviroMapper and view the different facilities that are present within that area.
 EnviroMapper can be used to create maps at the national, state, and county levels, and link them to environmental text reports.
 Users can even insert dynamically created maps in their own Web pages.